Lukilink/ECU/README.md

 # ECU
-This are Arduino based ECU for GAS,BRAKE and CRUISE
+Arduino based ECU for GAS,BRAKE and CRUISE